Cultural impact of Taylor Swift: Domestic

 A highly successful artist on multiple Billboard charts, Swift has been credited with pushing the boundaries of commercial success.
 She ranks eighth on Greatest of All Time Artists—a Billboard list ranking music acts based on chart success, and was named the most successful artist of the 21st-century.
 Surpassing the Beatles to set a new record, she is the longest-reigning act of the Billboard Artist 100 (100 weeks); the soloist with the most cumulative weeks atop the Billboard 200 (86); the woman with the most Billboard 200 number-ones (14), Hot 100 entries (212), Hot 100 top-10 entries (42), and weeks atop the Top Country Albums chart (99); and the act with the most Digital Songs number-ones (26), the most number-one Pop Airplay songs (12), and the longest song to top the Hot 100 ("All Too Well (10 Minute Version)").
 Swift is the first and only act to monopolize the Hot 100's top 10 as well as top 14, and place as the Billboard Year-End number-one artist in three different decades (2009, 2015 and 2023).
+In total, Swift has had 15 number-ones on the Billboard Hot 100.

 Critics describe Swift's commercial power as unrivaled, as her success is evenly distributed across streaming, pure album sales, and track sales.
-She is the only act in Luminate Data history to have seven albums (or more than two albums)—Speak Now, Red, 1989, Reputation, Midnights, 1989 (Taylor's Version), and The Tortured Poets Department—sell over one million copies in a week.
+She is the only act in Luminate Data history to have eight albums (or more than two albums)—Speak Now, Red, 1989, Reputation, Midnights, 1989 (Taylor's Version) (2023), The Tortured Poets Department (2024), and The Life of a Showgirl (2025)—sell over one million copies in a week.
+The Life of a Showgirl became the fastest selling album of all time.
 To New York magazine, her sales figures prove she is "the one bending the music industry to her will".
-Financial Times and I-D called Swift "the last pop superstar", given her ability to generate sales figures unseen since the "1990s boy bands" era, which was regarded as the commercial peak of the U.S. music business.
+Financial Times and i-D called Swift "the last pop superstar", given her ability to generate sales figures unseen since the "1990s boy bands" era, which was regarded as the commercial peak of the U.S. music business.